rampure4/VaishnavRampureProjectRepo/README.md

+Vaishnav Rampure's Professional Portfolio

+Introduction
+Hello!
+I'm Vaishnav Rampure, a senior at the University of Wisconsin–Madison.
+With a passion for technology and innovation, I am eagerly looking to start my career in Software Engineering or Data Engineering.
+Throughout my college career, I have developed a strong foundation in programming, problem-solving, and project management.
+I am excited to leverage my skills in a dynamic team environment to contribute to impactful projects

 Minesweeper 12/2020 – 12/2020
 -  Assembled a Minesweeper game in Java, implementing a Graphical User Interface for an engaging user experience.
 - Utilized object-oriented programming principles to create a robust and interactive game with features like grid